Tips for your mental health

 Tip #4: Take it a day at a time

-At the moment it might feel like life is changing rapidly.
-Try not to spend too much time looking at the news and social media as this can feel overwhelming.
+If you’re feeling overwhelmed, try not to spend too much time looking at the news and social media as this can feel overwhelming.
 Try making a time limit for how much time you spend online and stick to trusted news sources.
-The Scottish Government and NHS Inform provides the latest advice and information about coronavirus.

 Tip #5: Understanding your relationship with your baby

 Being a new mum is a journey and life with a new baby changes every day.
 Your baby is constantly watching and listening to the world around them.
 Every day they learn something new from you and you will find you learn from them too.
 As your relationship grows you will find it easier to pick up on your baby's cues.
 Talk and touch help your baby feel warm, secure and loved.
-Ready Steady Baby has lots of advice for getting to know your new baby.
+Our section on wellbeing for wee ones has lots of advice on engaging with your baby so they feel connected to you, safe and cared for.
+Ready Steady Baby also has lots of advice for getting to know your new baby.

 Mums often put extra pressure on themselves.
 Try to cut yourself some slack and accept that looking after your baby is a full time job!
 Everyone in the household may not manage to get all the housework done all the time.
 As long as your baby is happy and healthy, you are doing a great job.